 All CAP Fellows are required to maintain a personal log of forensic evidence kits completed during their training.
-All consults and patients evaluated, as well as procedures such as colposcopy including outpatient evaluations, inpatient evaluations, FACN consults and case staffings will be tracked by the FACN project manager monthly.
+All consults and patients evaluated, as well as procedures such as colposcopy including outpatient evaluations, inpatient evaluations, Forensic Assessment Center Network (FACN) consults and case staffings (Serious Abuse and Neglect (SAN), MDT, etc.) will be tracked by the FACN project manager monthly.
 This data will serve the following purposes

 - 1. Demonstrate proficiency to the sub-specialty board. - 2.
 Demonstrate proficiency when applying for clinical privileges. - 3.
-Maintain data for fellowship accreditation purposes. - 4.
-Document an appropriate experience with diagnosis and management of children and adolescents as it relates to the sub-specialty field of Child Abuse Pediatrics.
+Maintain data for fellowship accreditation purposes.

+4. Document an appropriate experience with diagnosis and management of children and adolescents as it relates to the sub-specialty field of Child Abuse Pediatrics.